LinhGo Labs

 }

-Why Value Objects?
+Why bother with Value Objects?

 // src/DotNetCleanArchitecture.Application/UseCases/Products/Commands/CreateProductCommand.cs